jjmontesl/cubesviewer/doc/guide/cubesviewer-user-main.md

 Request for help
 ----------------

-This section of CubesViewer documentation is still not available.
-Please consider collaborating with the project by writing it.
-Get in touch with jjmontes@gmail.com if you wish to undertake this task:
+This section of CubesViewer documentation has not yet been created.
+Consider collaborating with the project by writing it!
+Get in touch with jjmontes@gmail.com if you wish to take over this task:

 * Introduction
 ** Facts and dimensions